Where thought meets action

 - High-tech labs, studios, classrooms, and facilities

-- Four campuses across Metro Vancouver, including Richmond, Langley, Cloverdale, and Surrey with a fifth campus, KPU Civic Plaza, opening in Surrey in early 2018
+- Five campuses across Metro Vancouver, including Richmond, Langley, Cloverdale, Surrey, and Civic Plaza.

-- New Wilson School of Design building opening at KPU Richmond in early 2018
+- New Wilson School of Design building opened at KPU Richmond in early 2018

 - Fitness centres and workout spaces on each campus with a variety of sport and recreational activities for all students including fitness classes, personal training, and intramural leagues